Differential operator: Properties

 Some care is then required: firstly any function coefficients in the operator D2 must be differentiable as many times as the application of D1 requires.
 To get a ring of such operators we must assume derivatives of all orders of the coefficients used.
 Secondly, this ring will not be commutative: an operator gD isn't the same in general as Dg.
 For example we have the relation basic in quantum mechanics:

 The subring of operators that are polynomials in D with constant coefficients is, by contrast, commutative.
 It can be characterised another way: it consists of the translation-invariant operators.

 The differential operators also obey the shift theorem.

-Several variables

-The same constructions can be carried out with partial derivatives, differentiation with respect to different variables giving rise to operators that commute (see symmetry of second derivatives).

 Ring of polynomial differential operators

 Ring of univariate polynomial differential operators

 If R is a ring, let $R\langle D,X \rangle$ be the non-commutative polynomial ring over R in the variables D and X, and I the two-sided ideal generated by DX − XD − 1.
 Then the ring of univariate polynomial differential operators over R is the quotient ring $R\langle D,X\rangle/I$.
 This is a non-commutative simple ring.
 Every element can be written in a unique way as a R-linear combination of monomials of the form $X^a D^b \text{ mod } I$.
 It supports an analogue of Euclidean division of polynomials.

 Differential modules over $R[X]$ (for the standard derivation) can be identified with modules over $R\langle D,X\rangle/I$.